 Loan Borrowing History Review

-The student aid report received after you file your annual FAFSA details your aggregate (total) loan borrowing to date.
+The FAFSA Submission Summary received after you file your annual FAFSA details your aggregate (total) loan borrowing to date.

 Additionally, loan borrowers (both students and parents) can use the optional student loan acknowlegement process at any time to understand how much you have borrowed and anticipate repayment costs.
 While not a required process, many borrowers find an annual review helpful in better understanding their loan use and plan for future borrowing as federal student loans also have aggregate borrowing limits.